 1) Lack of passage:

 In the mid 1900’s, the Corps built a series of thirteen dams throughout the basin with the primary purpose of flood control.
-These dams failed to provide fish passage along the east side of the Willamette valley, thus blocking access to much of the highest quality habitat in the most historically productive systems.
-This further diminished a wild salmonid population already stressed by the impacts of hatchery competition, overharvest, and habitat destruction.
+These dams failed to provide fish passage along the east side of the Willamette Valley, thus blocking access to much of the highest quality habitat in the most historically productive systems.
+This further diminished wild fish populations already stressed by the impacts of hatchery competition, overharvest, and habitat destruction.
 The North Santiam, once home to an estimated 23% of the Willamette's spring Chinook and 34% of systems winter steelhead, lost an estimated 70% of its anadromous fish habitat with the construction of the Big Cliff and Detroit dams.

 Of key importance is establishing effective downstream passage for juvenile fish attempting to migrate to the ocean.
 The reservoirs created by dam operations and the lack of safe and effective passage through the dams has been identified in the Biological Opinion as a significant barrier to recovery.